 Clear Steps to Strengthen Your Budget

-- Emergency cushion setup:
+- Emergency Cushion Setup

-- Break that target into weekly milestones and link a small transfer from checking to a separate savings account every Friday.
+- Link a small transfer from checking to a separate savings account every Friday.

-- Income smoothing routine:
+- Income Smoothing Routine

 - Track income dates for the past three months and average monthly totals.

-- Adjustable expense framework:
+- Adjustable Expense Framework

-- Divide expenses into must-haves, negotiables and flex items.
+- Divide expenses into must-haves, negotiables, and flex items.

-- Peer accountability process:
+- Peer Accountability Process

 - Partner with a friend or colleague who shares a financial goal.

-- Seasonal spending calendar:
+- Seasonal Spending Calendar

 Practical Approaches to Changing Living Conditions